Hometown: St. Louis, Mo. Alma Mater: Webster University

 Hometown: Liverpool, England Alma Mater: Tennessee Wesleyan University

-Amy Panayi is in her first season in 2017-18 as the graduate assistant coach on Greg Henson’s staff.
+Amy Panayi is in her first season in 2017-18 as a graduate assistant coach on Greg Henson’s staff.
 Panayi graduated from Tennessee Wesleyan University in May 2017 with a degree in physical education.
+In her first season on staff, Concordia captured its first-ever outright conference regular-season title.

 A native of Liverpool, England, Panayi started all four years for the Bulldogs.
 She tallied 19 career goals and was the recipient of the Jack Bowling award (given to someone who represents the ideals of being a team player, showing enthusiasm on and off the field and is supportive of other TWU athletic teams).
 Panayi helped the 2016 Tennessee Wesleyan team to a conference title and a berth in the national championships.